nicklockwood/FXForms/README.md

 - It is now possible to create completely virtual form objects by overriding setValue:forKey: to set properties
 - Added FXFormFieldViewController property for specifying custom form field view controllers
 - Added additional example projects to demonstrate the new features
+- Button-type fields (ones with only an action and no key) now have centered text by default
+- It is now possible to override UITableViewCellStyle without subclassing by using "style" key path in field config

 Version 1.0.2